High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!

 Ceiling Height Chart

-Learn how to measure how many bulbs you will need to light your space with our Commercial Lighting Guide!
+To calculate how many bay fixtures you will need to light your space, consult our Commercial Lighting Guide.

 From Metal Halide to LED

-When it comes to upgrading your lighting system, there are different facets that you should compare, such as lumen output, wattage, beam angle, and ceiling height.
+When upgrading your lighting, you should compare different facets such as lumen output, wattage, beam angle, and ceiling height.
 Before you choose a light fixture, you must find the LED equivalent that works best in your space.

-The first step is to look at the wattage of your existing metal halide bulbs and find the correct LED replacement.
-Because LED lights are more energy efficient that traditional high bays, they don't use nearly as much power and can produce the same amount of brightness for a longer amount of time.
+First, you need to look at the wattage of your existing metal halide light bulbs and find the correct LED replacement.
+Because LED lights are more energy efficient than traditional bay lights, they don't use nearly as much power.
+This means that they can produce the same amount of brightness using less watts, and for a longer amount of time.

 Ceiling height